darksuei/cloudwave/README.md

-![Project Demo](https://github.com/Suei43/CloudWave/blob/main/readme-assets/readme-demo.png)

-# Cloud wave - A cloud storage web app
+# Cloud wave - 自由的 cloud storage web app

 Welcome to the Cloud wave repo!
-This web application allows users to securely store, manage, and share their files on the cloud.
+Users can freely and securely store, manage, and share their files on the cloud.
 You can access the live version of the project [here](https://cloud-wave-x9iy.onrender.com).

+![Project Demo](https://github.com/Suei43/CloudWave/blob/main/readme-assets/readme-demo.png)

 ## Features